LMBroadhurst/bank_of_lewis/README.md

 # Welcome to the Bank of Lewis

 To use this app, please download/git clone the repo onto your local PC and open in with your favourite IDE.
-It was built using Java 17, so please ensure your JDK is is compatible before running the app.
+It was built using Java 17, so please ensure your JDK is compatible before running the app.

 ## Key Websites for App use